AEM7130/class-repo/README.md

 Lemoine, Derek and Christian Traeger (2014) “Watch Your Step: Optimal policy in a tipping climate,” American Economic Journal: Economic Policy, Vol. 6, No. 1.

-Springborn, Michael and James N. Sanchirico (2013) “A density projection approach for non-trivial information dynamics: Adaptive management of stochastic natural resources,” Journal of Envi- ronmental Economics and Management, Vol. 66, No. 3, pp. 609–624.
+Springborn, Michael and James N. Sanchirico (2013) “A density projection approach for non-trivial information dynamics: Adaptive management of stochastic natural resources,” Journal of Environmental Economics and Management, Vol. 66, No. 3, pp. 609–624.

 ### March 11: Continuous time optimal control